 With its prime location in Reading Terminal Market, Bassetts is many people’s introduction to ice cream in the city.
 And what a fabulous introduction it is.
 Any of their over 35 flavors of ice cream and sorbet is a good bet from classic mint chocolate chip to English toffee crunch.

-Bassetts history dates to 1861, making it the oldest ice cream company in the US.
-It’s been around so long that it’s easy to forget just how good the ice cream here is.
-Scoops, pints, and quarts are available at the Reading Terminal Market location.
-Bassetts is also widely available at grocery stores across the area, and it is featured in scoop shops such as the Chestnut Hill staple Bredenbeck’s Ice Cream Parlor.
+As the oldest ice cream company in the US, Bassetts has been around so long that it’s easy to forget just how good the ice cream here is.
+In addition to its market counter, Bassetts is also sold at grocery stores across the area, and it is featured in scoop shops such as the Chestnut Hill staple Bredenbeck’s Ice Cream Parlor.

 D’Emilio’s Old World Ice Treats